Axentro/sushichain-blog/about.md

 published: true
 ---

-[SushiChain](https://github.com/sushichain) is an awesome blockchain written in the Crystal.
+[SushiChain](https://github.com/sushichain) is an awesome blockchain written in the [Crystal](https://crystal-lang.org/) programming language.
 This blog aims to document and discuss various concepts, ideas and implementations of the SushiChain blockchain.

 ### Core Developers